 A meniscus allograft is a meniscus transplant from another donor.
 A good candidate for this type of replacement is someone who is young, has minimal ACL damage, is a previous meniscectomy patient, and has developed pain in the knee capsule.
 If you are obese, suffers from gout or arthritis, has an infection or any metabolic disease (being unable to convert food to energy) they are not likely candidates for this procedure.
 The success of this surgery is dependent on proper knee alignment, ligament stability, and amount of articular cartilage that is present.

 A collagen implant is another option used to replace the meniscus.
-The implant is stitched into place with the hope that your body's own cells will begin to regenerate new meniscal tissue by attaching itself to the porous surface of the implant.
+The implant is stitched into place with the hope that your body will begin to grow new meniscal tissue by attaching itself to the porous surface of the implant.
 In this way, the implant works as a scaffold to assist the body with its own repair process.

 Some negatives are often experienced with meniscal replacements - such as a build of scar tissue inside the knee.
 This scar tissue buildup prevents full range of motion and can lead to osteoarthritis in the knee. (source: U.S. National Library of Medicine) Further to this, the failure rate of synthetic meniscal implants are significant. (source: boneandjoint.org.uk)